Warming up cold inflation: Inflation begins in a vacuum

 The operator $A$ can therefore be roughly estimated as

-where we have approximated the last integral by its value near $k=\frac{k_\text{max}}2$.\footnote{We have confirmed numerically that this approximation holds.} Then Condition 1 is simply \bea \eea where we have taken $\mathcal{C}=10$, $N_c=3$, and $\alpha=0.1$ in the last approximation.
-Hence, as stated in Section~\ref{sec:vac}, this condition simply reduces to ensuring subhorizon $k_\text{max}$, which was the parameter space of interest to begin with.
+where we have approximated the last integral by its value near $k=\frac{k_\text{max}}2$.\footnote{We have confirmed numerically that this approximation holds.} Then Condition 1 is simply \bea \eea where we have taken $N_c=3$, and $g=1.1$ in the last approximation.
+Hence, as stated in Section~\ref{sec:vac}, this condition roughly reduces to ensuring subhorizon $k_\text{max}$, which was the parameter space of interest to begin with.

-Let us now check Condition 2, namely that non-linear effects due to the non-Abelian nature of the gauge modes do not affect the equations of motion.
-We begin by determining $A_\text{NL}$, the field value at which these effects become non-negligible.
-Linear terms in the equation of motion are of order $k^2 A$ while non-linear terms are of the order $N_cgA\partial A \sim N_cg kA^2$ and $N_c^2g^2A^3$.
-We can thus estimate at what $A_\text{NL}$ these become comparable to the linear terms by taking $k$ to its dominant value $\frac{k_{\text{max}}}{2}$ and comparing the terms: \bea \eea (The same result comes from comparing to $N_c^2g^2A^3$ as well.)
-Our second condition therefore reduces to

-where again we have taken $\mathcal{C}=10$, $N_c=3$, and $\alpha=0.1$.
-Recall that this is only a bound on where our calculations are reliable.
-It is very possible that even when this bound is violated, the system will thermalize, however our perturbative treatment does not capture this.

-Finally, let us check Condition 3, namely that the exponential production does not backreact on the inflaton's motion and slow its roll.
-We compute $A_\text{slow}$, the field value at which this occurs, by determining when the energy density of the radiation bath, as in Eq.~\ref{eq:Arho}, becomes comparable to the kinetic energy $\rho_{\dot{\phi}}=\frac{\dot\phi^2}2$ in the inflaton field.
-This occurs at
+Now, let us check Condition 2, namely that the exponential production does not backreact on the inflaton's motion and slow its roll.
+We compute $A_\text{slow}$, the field value at which this occurs, by determining when the energy density $\rho_R$ of the radiation becomes comparable to the kinetic energy $\rho_{\dot{\phi}}=\frac{\dot\phi^2}2$ in the inflaton field.
+Each mode $k$ with amplitude $A_+(k,t)$ will have energy equal to \bea